Andrew Benintendi Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- In his last time out on Thursday against the Houston Astros, the left-hander tossed five innings, giving up three earned runs while surrendering four hits.
+- The righty last appeared on Saturday against the San Diego Padres, when he went five innings, allowing three earned runs while giving up five hits.

-- In 20 games this season, the 32-year-old has a 4.62 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.